 Adopting CPIs typically results in more, and often faster, business.
 Also, customer sentiment, behaviour, and loyalty usually improve.
 The key is to make the whole organisation focus on how it is to be the customer and what the customer's expected outcomes are.

 The most effective approach to identify your company's customers CPIs is.

 Once you've defined your CPIs, you need to measure them and find the potential impact each CPI might have on your KPIs.

 To prove or disprove the CPI-KPI relationships takes running managed experiments.
-Once you've proven relationships between specific CPIs and KPIs, you shall begin holding teams and individuals accountable for the CPIs.
+Once you've established relationships between specific CPIs and KPIs, you shall begin holding teams and individuals accountable for the CPIs.
 The employees will then be managing the outcomes important to customers, which results in company growth.

-It's remarkable, that in an age where so many companies claim to be customer-centric, customer-first, or customer-obsessed, most of them focus solely on their company-centric metrics.
+It's remarkable, that in an age where so many companies claim to be customer-centric, customer-first or customer-obsessed, most of them focus solely on their company-centric metrics.

 If you and your company decide to transform to adopt CPIs — and a customer-centric culture and the practices that CPIs engender — you will increasingly outperform your competitors and be optimised.